Se encontraron 65 resultados sin ingresar un término de búsqueda

 Northern Virginia population growth, minority-majority transition, foreign born population transformation, and more demographics, data and graphs by region and county.
 Analyzed by the Northern Virginia Regional Commission (NVRC).
 Race and Ethnicity Overall Reports, maps, and charts are best viewed on a desktop or tablet.
 Race and Ethnicity of Northern Virginia Overview A big story of the region is its racial and ethnic diversity and continuing diversification.
 Northern Virginia's racial and ethnic composition makes it more diverse today than the United State and Virginia and this has been the case for decades.
 Much of the continued diversification is attributed to the sizable increases in the number of Hispanics, Asians, and multiracial persons in the region.
 The following charts show the region's population by race and ethnicity, along with analyses of diversity for Northern Virginia and its counties and cities.
 Upcoming Changes to Categorization of Race/Ethnicity Race/ethnicity data collected by the U.S. Census Bureau is the primary source of race and ethnicity demographics.
 The U.S. Census Bureau currently collects race and ethnicity data based on the U.S. Office of Management and Budget (OMB) standards from 1997.
 New race/ethnicity standards were adopted by the Office of Management and Budget on March 28, 2024, the first such adoption since 1997.
 Changes are coming to how race and ethnicity information will be collected and reported in the United States.
 Federal agencies, including the U.S. Census Bureau, must implement the new standards into data collections as soon as possible, but no later than March 28, 2029.
 The U.S. Census Bureau American Community Survey (ACS), a survey conducted annually, will be one of the first U.S. Census Bureau products to implement the new standards.
 As of July 2024, the U.S. Census Bureau was proposing to begin implementation of data collection in 2026 or 2027 for the ACS products.
 The 2030 Decennial Census will also reflect the new standards.
 The new race categories will offer individuals more precise ways to self-identify, especially for people who self-identify as multiracial or multiethnic.
 This will result in a more accurate representation of the U.S. population's race and ethnic characteristics.
 Changes will include a single combined question instead of separate race and ethnicity questions.
 Also, a new "Middle Eastern or North African" category will be added.
 These changes aim to better reflect the diversity of the American population.
 These changes will create challenges and implications for our understanding of the population and trends because the data will not be comparable to prior data.
 These modifications will alter the population size of subgroups.
 Specifically, the Census Bureau’s 2015 National Content Test results suggest anticipating increases in those identifying as Middle Eastern or North African, Hispanic or Latino, and Black or African American.
 Conversely, the number of individuals categorized as “white” or "some other race" is projected to decline.
 The combined race and ethnicity question is also expected to improve response rates for the race component on the decennial census and ACS forms.
 More information can be found on the U.S. Census Bureau's website .
 Decennial Census Data The Decennial Census is based on a survey of the entire population.
 It is conducted once a decade.
 The 2020 Decennial Census population was released on August 12, 2021.
 The Decennial Census regional, county, and city population data is shown in the interactive charts that follow.
 The 2020 Census had improvements to the design of the two separate questions for race and ethnicity, data processing, and coding, which enabled a more thorough and accurate depiction of how people prefer to self-identify.
 These changes along with actual demographic changes in the population result in the changes seen from 2010 to 2020 in the following data.
 For more details on the 2020 Census questionnaire changes and its impacts please view the U.S. Census Bureau's technical information .
 The following charts show the region's population by race and ethnicity, along with analyses of diversity for Northern Virginia and its incorporated towns.
 People of Hispanic/Latino origin are an ethnic group and may be of any race.
 To display Hispanic/Latino together with racial groups, it is common to cross-tabulate race and ethnicity to display Hispanic/Latino as a single category and the non-Hispanic race groups as categories that sum to the total population.
 This means of displaying race and ethnic data has become quite common and for available data, it is the closest categorization c ompared to the new race/ethnicity standards that were adopted by the Office of Management and Budget on March 28, 2024 (for more information see prior section ).
 With this classification, Hispanic/Latino is treated identically to major race groups and not independently of race.
 Also, Census Bureau research has shown that this classification is much less impacted by the 2020 Census questionnaire improvements.
 NVRC has migrated its demographic analysis to the cross-tabulated categories.
 The following charts, as well as the calculation of diversity, use the cross-tabulated categories.

-Northern Virginia town income, economically disadvantage populations, and more demographics, data and graphs.
+Northern Virginia towns educational attainment, public school student enrollment, and more demographics, data and graphs by region and county.
 Analyzed by the Northern Virginia Regional Commission (NVRC).
-Economics of Towns Economics of Towns Data There are 14 incorporated towns in Northern Virginia.
+Education of Towns Education Data of Towns There are 14 incorporated towns in Northern Virginia.
 For comparative purposes, Northern Virginia counties and cities, Commonwealth of Virginia, and United States data are provided in the graphs.
-About the Data and Proper Data Interpretation The economic data of incorporated towns is sourced from the 2000 Census and the American Community Survey (ACS).
-All of the incorporated towns in N orthern Virginia have a population of less than 65,000 persons.
+About the Data and Proper Data Interpretation The education data of incorporated towns is sourced from the U.S. Census Bureau 2000 Census and the American Community Survey (ACS).
+All of the incorporated towns in Northern Virginia have a population of less than 65,000 persons.
 One-year ACS estimates do not exist for incorporated places with a population of less than 65,000.
 All incorporated towns and places in the United States are included in the five-year ACS estimates.
 It is important to note that any data sourced from the ACS is based on a small sample of the population of a place.
 The ACS estimates for places with smaller populations such as Clifton, Dumfries, Hamilton, Haymarket, Hillsboro, Lovettsville, Middleburg, and Quantico can be unreliable if the margin of error is large.
-A town's margin of area for an ACS data piece can be found by hovering over the town's data in a graph.
-If there is a large increase or decrease in the estimate from one time period to the next, and the margin of error is large and overlaps other periods, then the large change between time periods is likely due to statistical sampling error and is not considered statistically significant.
-In addition to the margin of error, the accuracy of the American Community Survey data for an area can be gaged by evaluating the trend.
-If the data has a clear trend then the data from one period to the next can be deemed reliable.
 Only data variables that are deemed relatively reliable have data provided at the town level.
-For instance, poverty data is unreliable for many towns in Northern Virginia so that data is not being provided.
-Median Household Income
+For instance, poverty data is unreliable for many towns in Northern Virginia so that data is not shown.
+Educational Attainment

-- Immigration Study Citizenship | Northern Virginia Regional Commission
+- 2020 Census | NOVADashboard | Northern Virginia Regional Commission

-- People / Population of Towns | Northern Virginia Regional Commission
+- Education Attainment of Towns | Northern Virginia Regional Commission

-- Economics Median Household of Towns | Northern Virginia Regional Commission
+- Education Student Enrollment Overall | Northern Virginia Regional Commission

-- Immigration Entrepeneurship Overall | Northern Virginia Regional Commission
+- Sitemap | Northern Virginia Regional Commission

-Immigrant entrepreneurship data compiled by the Northern Virginia Regional Commission's as part of the One Region immigration study, Coronavirus (COVID-19) immigration study, and data dashboard to assess the economic impact of immigrants in Northern Virginia.
-Entrepreneurship - Overall Reports, maps, and charts are best viewed on a desktop or tablet.
-Key Facts Entrepreneurship - Overall Immigrants are job creators In Northern Virginia, immigrant entrepreneurs – those who work for their own businesses, incorporated or not – are making their mark locally.
-2013 to 2017 Period Key Facts: 47,837 total estimated immigrant entrepreneurs 42.5 percent of all entrepreneurs in the region are immigrants.
+Immigrant education data compiled by the Northern Virginia Regional Commission's as part of the One Region immigration study, Coronavirus (COVID-19) immigration study, and data dashboard to assess the economic impact of immigrants in Northern Virginia.
+Education Reports, maps, and charts are best viewed on a desktop or tablet.
+Key Facts Education Immigrants who settle in Northern Virginia are well educated and bring with them varying levels of work and educational experience 2013 to 2017 Period Key Facts: 20.9 percent of immigrants had an advanced degree, either a master’s, professional or doctoral degree.
+44.5 percent of immigrants in Northern Virginia age 25 and older had at least a bachelor’s degree.
+The proportion of immigrants with a bachelor’s degree or higher in Northern Virginia at 44.5 percent, is much higher than immigrants in the United States at 31.2 percent.